strapi/documentation/docusaurus/docs/user-docs/settings/introduction.md

 ## Global Settings

-The _Global Settings_ Settings in Strapi allows administrators to configure logo in the _Overview & Custom Logo_ interface, manage _API Token_, manage _Media Library_, configure _Internationalization_ locales and configure _Single Sign-On_ and _Webhooks_.
+The _Global Settings_ in Strapi allows administrators to configure logo in the _Overview & Custom Logo_ interface, manage _API Token_, manage _Media Library_, configure _Internationalization_ locales and configure _Single Sign-On_ and _Webhooks_.

 ## Administration Panel